 When I meet with a patient or client for the first time, I always ask this question: “What is your why?”
 I believe the answer to this simple question is a person’s motivation to start today to change their tomorrows.
 As a cancer survivor, I know how precious life is and how one phone call can change everything.
 I fought hard to overcome many obstacles to live.
 Trust me, there were many days when it seemed hopeless and too difficult, but my “WHY” carried me through those times, made me determined, stronger and focused on what was really important.
 I realized all the little things I use to complain or worry about didn’t matter in the big scheme of life.
 What mattered was my faith, family and friends.
 Those 3 reasons became my “WHY” and motivated me to continue fighting to take control of my own destiny, make healthier lifestyle choices and enjoy every day as if it were my last.
 Now it’s my turn to give back and help others struggling to prevent or manage a chronic illness using my knowledge, expertise and personal experience.

 While taking the CDC National Diabetes Prevention Program Lifestyle Coach training course I had an “aha” moment.
 I learned some very startling statistics that would be the turning point in my career.
-Did you know that according to the CDC,
+Did you know that according to the latest National Diabetes Statistics Report:

-“There are 30.3 million adults in the US that have Diabetes and 25% are unaware.
-84.1 million more have prediabetes and 90% are unaware.
-In fact, without lifestyle changes, it is estimated that 1 in 3 will develop Type 2 Diabetes in their lifetime.”
+• Without lifestyle changes, it is estimated that 1 in 3 will develop Type 2 Diabetes in their lifetime

 I knew then I could and had to do something to make a difference utilizing my nursing expertise, personal experience, love of education, motivational speaking and most importantly, my desire to help others start today to change their tomorrows and live their best life every day.
 At that moment the decision to start my company was made and the journey began.